Picture of stock plan administrator completing TCC application

 • APIs for application-to-application filings (instead of manual uploads)

 For more information on IRIS, see IRS Publication 5717, Information Returns Intake System (IRIS) Taxpayer Portal User Guide.
-Also, here is an IRS 101 slide deck from the IRS that provides a high-level summary of the new system.
+Also, here is an IRIS 101 slide deck from the IRS that provides a high-level summary of the new system.
 If you are a provider that needs to build the APIs to submit filings to IRIS, see IRS Publication 5718 Information Returns Intake System (IRIS) Electronic Filing Application to Application (A2A) Specifications.

-• Volume: The number of returns you need to file.
+The answer to this question likely depends on the number of returns you need to file.

 Only a Few Returns to File

 Your company will need a TCC for IRIS, you’ll need to be authorized to use that TCC, and you’ll need a login to IRIS (through ID.me).
-Note that for returns filed in 2026, this solution only works for returns that don’t need to be filed at the state level (such as Forms 3921 and 3922).
-For filings, such as Form 1099-NEC, that must be filed at the state level, the FIRE system may still be necessary.

-More Than 100 Returns to File
+More Than 250 Returns to File

 Mandatory IRIS Filing Begins in 2027

-If you rely on a third-party provider, now is the time to starting talking to them about they will support IRIS filings and what you’ll be responsible for.
-For example, will you need to file under your company’s TCC or will the filings be transmitted under the provider’s TCC?
+If you currently rely on a third-party provider to submit Forms 3921 and 3922, now is the time to start talking to them about how they will support IRIS filings and what you’ll be responsible for.
+Here are some questions to ask:

 Will You Need a New Transmitter Control Code (TCC)?